airbrake/airbrake/README.md

     gem "hoptoad_notifier", "~> 2.3"

-Then from your project's RAILS_ROOT, run:
+Then from your project's RAILS_ROOT, and in your development environment, run:

     bundle install
     script/rails generate hoptoad --api-key your_key_here

 That's it!

+The generator creates a file under `config/initializers/hoptoad.rb` configuring Hoptoad with your API key.
+This file should be checked into your version control system so that it is deployed to your staging and production environments

 ### Rails 2.x